Gluten-Free Apple Cider Donut Cake

 bundt cake coated in cinnamon sugar on a white serving plate with an apple, a bottle of apple cider, and cinnamon sticks in the background

-• Making oat flour: While you can buy oat flour, you can make your own by placing your oats in a blender and blitzing it into a powder.
-I do like to sift this prior to adding it to a recipe to get rid of any hard bits that may be left or whole oats that didn’t get broken down.
+• Make your own oat flour.
+As mentioned in the Ingredients section, you can make oat flour by placing your oats in a blender and blitzing them into a powder.
+I like to sift the oat powder through a mesh sieve before I add it to a recipe, to get rid of any hard bits or whole oats that didn’t break down.

-• Get the perfect coating: You will want to brush the cake with melted butter and sprinkle on the cinnamon sugar while it is warm or at least at room temperature.
-If the cake is cold, the butter will harden, and not as much cinnamon sugar will stick.
-You really want it to stick so you get the same effect as rolling a freshly fried donut in cinnamon sugar.
+• Get the perfect sugar coating.
+Coat the cake with cinnamon sugar while it’s still warm.
+If the cake is cold, the butter will harden and your cake won’t have the same effect as a freshly-fried donut rolled in cinnamon sugar.

 Close up of a slice of gluten free apple bundt cake